dwaggenspack/SUSPECT-Power/readme.md

+# SUSPECT Power map

 Do you SUSPECT there may be a power plant near you?

 Does it THRILL you?
 Does it instill a crippling TERROR within you?
 Either way, this map has you covered!

 There are 2 ways of performing this magical query to solve your quandry!

 1. Set your buffer distance in the box below the map.
 2. Either click on the map or click the magnifying glass and type in an address.
 3. Behold the magic!